In The Blink Of An Eye Life Changed

 Especially, for the friends and family of individuals suffering.
 I needing them more then ever trying to sort through the new way of life.
 Yet, it’s a double edged sword, your feeling more lost and alone than ever before.
 We push people away not understanding how bad it is!
 Don’t let your loved ones do that regardless how hard they try.
 Your exactly what they need most.

-My life is forever changed in ways I never expected.
+My life is forever changed in ways I never expected, quicker then you can blink an eye.
 My dream now is to help create much needed change.

 Sadly, it can be anyone’s future.
 We never know, especially with the number growing of both school & public shootings.
 Each one is creating a far larger number of people suffering effects of trauma and mental illness.